DannyInBlack/DannyInBlack/README.md

-[^1]: A very alpha build of what I'm hoping to be a fully functional [website] (seproject123.netlify.app)that handles car services.
+[^1]: A very alpha build of what I'm hoping to be a fully functional [website](seproject123.netlify.app) that handles car services.